manansuthar55/CSE6037_20MAI0016/README.md

 Use inbulit function MLPClassifier for understading the working the multilayer perceptron network with input as a publicly available dataset in xlsx format.
 (Dataset directly fetched from UCI dataset repository)

 ## Task 3:
-1. Read image from folder
+1. Read image from folder(Dataset present in img_dataset.zip)
 2. Load in the numpy array or in excel (display some images)
 3. Extract feature from step using builtin fun  (top 5 image feature and its label)
 4. Split train and test